Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 Regarding this issue, could you please check the following points?
 1. Remove the robot's faceplate and restart it.
 2. Remove the waste water box and then replace it.
-3. Please check if the robot's firmware is 040 by going to SwitchBot App -> S20 -> Gear Icon -> Firmware & Battery .
-If it is version 040, it is due to a firmware bug that will be fixed in the August release.
-We appreciate your patience and understanding!
+3. Please check if the robot's firmware is 1.1.049 by going to SwitchBot App -> S20 -> Gear Icon -> Firmware & Battery.
+If not, update the firmware near the device.

 ---